brenna/brennaobrien.com/blog/_posts/2013-02-23-fear-not-the-command-line.md

 ---
 title: Fear not the command line!
 layout: blog_post
-intro: '<p>Somewhere between digging deep into Windows system files as a child and becoming a professional web developer as an adult, I became intimidated by the command line.</p>'
+intro: 'Somewhere between digging deep into Windows system files as a child and becoming a professional web developer as an adult, I became intimidated by the command line.'
 ---

+Despite its obvious utility to me as a web developer, a little part of me was always certain I’d mistype something and then *everything* would somehow break.

 <figure>
     <img src="{% asset_path blog/no-idea.jpg%}" alt="'I have no idea what I'm doing' dog"/>
 </figure>

-Despite its obvious utility to me as a web developer, a little part of me was always certain I’d mistype something and then *everything* would somehow break.

 But since I’ve started working regularly with GitHub, logic kicked back in and I’ve realized it’s not such a scary place to be.
 Here’s a few tips that helped me (or *would* have helped me) as a beginner.
 Note that I use OS X.